© 1991-2014 Jerry Emanuelson

 HOW PEOPLE DIE - and HOW TO PREVENT IT

 One approach to life extension is to attack the root causes of these major sources of death and disability.
+It is important to remember that the causes of death and the causes of disability and poor quality of life usually go together.
 Heart disease remains the biggest killer.
 It is also one of the most preventable.
 The gap between heart disease and cancer has been narrowing in the past few decades.

 PREVENTING HEART DISEASE